State Champs: Living Proof and Unplugged EP (2017–2020)

+On June 23, 2020, the band announced a new acoustic ep entitled "Unplugged" and at the same time released the music videos for their new song "Crying Out Loud" and the acoustic version of their song "Criminal", followed by the next new song "10 Am" on July 22.
+The Ep, which came with four new songs and two acoustic re-imaginings of their songs "Criminal" and "Dead & Gone", was released on August 14, 2020.

-Kings of the New Age (2021–present)
+Kings of the New Age (2021–2024)

+In June 2021, the band announced that they’d be headlining the Pure Noise Records Tour, with support from Four Year Strong, Real Friends, Just Friends, and Bearings.

 On August 25, 2021, the band released the single, "Just Sound", followed by "Outta My Head" on September 8 and a cover of Fall Out Boy's "Chicago is So Two Years Ago" on September 21.
 On February 23, 2022, following the release of their third single, "Everybody But You", the band announced that their new album, Kings of the New Age, would be released on May 13 via Pure Noise Records.
 On April 13, 2022, the band released the fourth single, "Eventually."
 Months later, they announced they would be going on a nationwide tour with Blackbear.

+In late 2022, the band embarked on a national headline tour featuring Hunny and Between You & Me, as well as Young Culture, Games We Play, and Save Face on select dates.
+They would go on to support Boys Like Girls the following year.

+Self-titled fifth studio album (2024-present)

+In March 2024, State Champs began posting photos and videos from ongoing studio sessions to social media.
+They also confirmed that a fifth studio album was in the works.
+On August 20, the band released the first two singles, Silver Cloud and Too Late to Say, for their upcoming self-titled album.
+On September 19 they released their next single entitled Light Blue.
+Their album “State Champs” was released on November 8 via Pure Noise Records.

 Style and influences

 State Champs' style has been described as pop-punk.
-Their influences include The Starting Line, Blink-182, Sum 41, Fall Out Boy, and Green Day.
+Their influences include The Starting Line, All Time Low, Blink-182, Sum 41, Fall Out Boy, and Green Day.

 Accolades

 Around the World and Back was ranked at number 4 in Alternative Press's "10 Essential Records of 2015" list.
 Mackenzie Hall of Alternative Press wrote that the band brought "everything you love about old-school pop punk with new-school heart."
 The album was included at number 8 on Rock Sound's top 50 releases of 2015 list.
 "If I'm Lucky" was nominated for Best Music Video and "Secrets" was nominated for Song Of The Year at the 2016 Alternative Press Music Awards.
 State Champs won Best Breakthrough Band at the 2016 Alternative Press Music Awards.
 "Losing Myself" won the award for Best Music Video at the 2017 Alternative Press Music Awards.